w3c/i18n-activity/.github/ISSUE_TEMPLATE/add-a-review-comment--pending-discussion-by-i18n-wg-.md

 This follows the process at https://w3c.github.io/i18n-activity/guidelines/review-instructions.html

-1. Create the review comment you want to propose by replacing the prompts above these instructions, but **LEAVE ALL THE INSTRUCTIONS INTACT** Then ask the i18n WG to review your comment.
+1. Create the review comment you want to propose by replacing the prompts above these instructions, but **LEAVE ALL THE INSTRUCTIONS INTACT**

 2. Set a label to identify the spec: this starts with s: followed by the spec's short name.
 If you are unable to do that, ask a W3C staff contact to help.

+3. Ask the i18n WG to review your comment.

-3. After discussion with the i18n WG, raise an issue in the repository of the WG that owns the spec.
+4. After discussion with the i18n WG, raise an issue in the repository of the WG that owns the spec.
 Use the text above these instructions as the starting point for that comment, but add any suggestions that arose from the i18n WG.
 In the other WG's repo, add an 'i18n-needs-resolution' label to the new issue.
 If you think any of the participants in layout requirements task force groups would be interested in following the discussion, add also the appropriate i18n-\*lreq label(s).

-4. Replace the text 'url_for_the_issue_raised' below with a link to the issue you raised in the other WG's repository.
+5. Replace the text 'url_for_the_issue_raised' below with a link to the issue you raised in the other WG's repository.
 Do NOT remove the initial '§ '.
 Do NOT use []() notation - just paste the URL.

-5. Remove the 'pending' label, and add a 'needs-resolution' tag to this tracker issue.
+6. Remove the 'pending' label, and add a 'needs-resolution' tag to this tracker issue.

-6. If you added an \*lreq label, add the label 'spec-type-issue', add the corresponding language label, and a label to indicate the relevant typographic feature(s), eg. 'i:line_breaking'.
+7. If you added an \*lreq label, add the label 'spec-type-issue', add the corresponding language label, and a label to indicate the relevant typographic feature(s), eg. 'i:line_breaking'.
 The latter represent categories related to the Language Enablement Index, and all start with i:.

-6. Edit this issue to **REMOVE ALL THE INSTRUCTIONS & THE PROPOSED COMMENT**, ie. the line below that is '---' and all the text before it to the start of the issue.
+8. Edit this issue to **REMOVE ALL THE INSTRUCTIONS & THE PROPOSED COMMENT**, ie. the line below that is '---' and all the text before it to the start of the issue.

 End of instructions.
 ---